Florida's $27.4B Vacation Rental Market

 You're not just competing on price.
 You're competing on presentation and experience.
 A property with outdated, mismatched, or low-quality furniture will struggle — no matter the location.
 A home furnished with durable rental-grade pieces, clean cohesive interior design, family-friendly layouts, photo-ready rooms, and optional themed bedrooms or game rooms has a massive advantage.

-For 20+ years, Furniture Packages USA has been furnishing vacation homes across Florida — helping property owners increase bookings, raise nightly rates, and create homes that stand out in crowded listings.
-In a $27.4 billion marketplace, the people who win are the ones who understand how to position their property correctly — and move fast.
+For 24+ years, Furniture Packages USA has been furnishing vacation homes across Florida — helping property owners increase bookings, raise nightly rates, and create homes that stand out in crowded listings.
+In a $27.4 billion marketplace, the owners who win are the ones who invest in presentation and move quickly to launch.

 Step-by-Step Furnishing Strategy